-This required an analysis of the age distribution of tertiary education graduates in individual countries and its development over recent decades.
-In international terms it was possible to use data about graduates' age from the OECD database until 2006, and data from two international surveys concerned with higher education graduates: CHEERS of 1998/1999 (graduates in 1993-1994) and REFLEX of 2005/2006 (graduates in 2000-2002).
-When the available data from these sources were analysed, two major conclusions could be drawn: firstly, the age distribution of graduates in various countries varies to a large degree (differences in the average age of graduates may be 5-7 years); secondly, changes in the average age in various countries over time are distinctly smaller (a maximum of I-2 years).
+First of all, they have addressed the fact that tertiary graduates are not of the same age across countries and over periods under examination.
+More precision may result in a significant change in outcomes.
+This is why an analysis of the age distribution of tertiary education graduates in individual countries and its development over recent decades has been required.
+In international terms it was possible to use data about graduates' age from the OECD database until 2009, and data from two international surveys concerned with higher education graduates: CHEERS of 1998/1999 (graduates in 1993-1994) and REFLEX of 2005/2006 (graduates in 2000-2002).
+When the available data from these sources were analysed, two major conclusions could be drawn: firstly, the age distribution of graduates in various countries varies to a large degree (differences in the average age of graduates may be 5-7 years); secondly, changes in the average age in various countries over time are distinctly smaller (a maximum of I-3 years).
 It is therefore impossible to apply the same definition of age cohorts (and historical periods) to all countries-it is necessary to take account of the specific demographic characteristics of graduates in each individual country.